 Serologic testing requirements:

 Importers of foreign-vaccinated dogs from DRMVV high-risk countries must obtain serologic titer results; otherwise, the dog will be required to quarantine at a CDC-registered animal care facility (ACF) at the importer’s expense.
-Importers of dogs which receive USDA-licensed rabies vaccines by a U.S.-veterinarian in the United States and maintain a current, valid U.S. rabies vaccination status do not have to submit titer results to be eligible for importation if they travel with a valid Certification of U.S.-issued Rabies Vaccination form completed by their U.S. veterinarian and certified by USDA prior to the dog’s departure from the United States.
-Any lapses in U.S.-issued vaccination coverage while abroad will require that the dog be administered a rabies vaccine overseas prior to importation and that the importer follow requirements for importing foreign-vaccinated dogs.
-For example, if a dog has a 1-year U.S.-issued rabies vaccination certificate that expires on 2/1/25 a titer or quarantine will not be required if the dog receives a USDA-licensed rabies booster vaccine by a U.S.-veterinarian in the United States on or
+Importers of dogs which receive USDA-licensed rabies vaccines by a U.S.-veterinarian in the U.S. and maintain a current, valid U.S. rabies vaccination status do not have to submit titer results to be eligible for importation if they travel wit ha valid Certification of U.S.-issued Rabies Vaccination form complted by their U.S.veterinarian and certified by the USDA.
+Any lapses in U.S.-issued vaccination coverage while abroad will require that the dog be administered a rabies vaccine overseas prior to importation and that the importer follow requirements for importing a foreign-vaccinated dogs.
+For example, if a dog has a 1-year U.S.-issued rabies vaccination certificate that expires on 2/1/25, a titer or quarantine will not be required if the dog receives a USDA-licensed rabies booster vaccine by a U.S.-veterinarian in the United States on or before 1/31/25.

 Serologic titer testing period: